O Meni

 “[1] De liberalibus studiis quid sentiam scire desideras: nullum suspicio, nullum in bonis numero quod ad aes exit.
 Meritoria artificia sunt, hactenus utilia si praeparant ingenium, non detinent.
 Tamdiu enim istis inmorandum est quamdiu nihil animus agere maius potest; rudimenta sunt nostra, non opera.
 [2] Quare liberalia studia dicta sint vides: quia homine libero digna sunt.
 Ceterum unum studium vere liberale est quod liberum facit, hoc est sapientiae, sublime, forte, magnanimum: cetera pusilla et puerilia sunt.
 An tu quicquam in istis esse credis boni quorum professores turpissimos omnium ac flagitiosissimos cernis?
 Non discere debemus ista, sed didicisse.”

 “EPISTULAE MORALES AD LUCILIUM” LXXXVIII.
-SENECA LVCILIO SVO SALVTEM — Seneca ~65AD
+SENECA LVCILIO SVO SALVTEM — SENECA ~65AD